 So, apart from being non-toxic and cheap, why do I love this stuff so much?
 I think I’d better show you…

 Last night we had some friends over and we toasted marshmallows.
 I left the sticky, charcoaled forks on the table overnight and woke up to the miserable prospect of scrubbing them.
 Ugh.
 I HATE to scrub things!
 I decided to spray them with my nifty cleaner and let them sit for a few minutes, first.
 Once I remembered them, about ten minutes later, I rinsed them under some hot water for about 30 seconds.
 Here’s what I have now.
 NO SCRUBBING!
 I didn’t even wipe them off!
+(Update: For anything that requires scrubbing without scratching the surface, I am loving these!
+I just cut each one into 4 pieces for the perfectly sized scrubby pad!)

 Since I didn’t take a “before” picture, I thought I’d do a “before and after” on one of the grilling forks we use for camping.
 Now, this one was scrubbed and soaked and scrubbed again when we got home from our camping trip…